Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 ## Advanced configuration

-ServicePulse relies on the ServiceControl REST API.
-It is possible to add a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to the ServiceControl website using the Microsoft [URL Rewrite IIS extenstion](https://www.iis.net/downloads/microsoft/url-rewrite).
+ServicePulse relies on the ServiceControl and ServiceControl Monitoring REST APIs.
+Both can be exposed It is possible to add a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to the ServicePulse website using the Microsoft [URL Rewrite IIS extenstion](https://www.iis.net/downloads/microsoft/url-rewrite).

-This is useful to lock down access to ServicePulse or to expose the website over a single port.
+### ServiceControl

 NOTE: If ServiceControl is configured with a hostname other than `localhost` then change the hostname value back to `localhost`.